srjefers/spark-workshop/AGENDA.md

   1. Exercise: Reading Data from and Writing to MySQL
 1. User-Defined Functions (UDFs)
   1. Exercise: Using UDFs to create new DataFrames
+1. Integration with Hive
+  1. Queries over DataFrames
+  1. Registering UDFs
+  1. Temporary and permanent tables

 ### Spark Streaming

 1. Spark Streaming
-  1. Exercise ConstantInputDStream in motion in Standalone Streaming Application
+  1. Exercise: ConstantInputDStream in motion in Standalone Streaming Application
 1. Input DStreams (with and without Receivers)
   1. Exercise: Processing Files Using File Receiver
     * Word Count
-  1. Exercise: Using Socket Receiver
+  1. Exercise: Using Text Socket Receiver
   1. Exercise: Processing `vmstat` Using Apache Kafka
 1. Monitoring Streaming Applications using web UI (Streaming tab)
   1. Exercise: Monitoring and Tuning Streaming Applications